 Exposing the eye to the welding arc can lead to a burning of the eyeball and an inflammation of the cornea.
 The condition develops over a 3 to 4 hour period and starts with an itching of the eye.

-The temperatures involved in the process present other hazards other than burning.
-We’ll talk about physical burns to the hands and body.
 To safeguard yourself, wear fire resistant overalls and the leather protective equipment.
 Check the seams on your gauntlets are intact; the smallest particle of hot molten metal at a temperature in excess of 1400˚C will find its way through the smallest of holes in any seam and burn you.
-This is a painful exercise, simply avoided by a 10 second visual inspection of your PPE.

-If you experience a burn, the first aid will still be effective regardless of the type of burn you receive.
 Burns can be superficial; red and sore with no swelling or blistering, swollen, blistering with removal of layers of skin or burnt through skin, fat and muscle layers to reveal bones.
-Regardless of the burn immerse the burnt limb or digit into cold water or pour copious amounts of cold water onto the injury until a cooling effect can be felt.
 Do not remove any burnt clothing from a burn site and after cooling, cover the injury with a sterile dressing.
-If you are in any doubt or worried about the burn seek professional medical advice.

 Ensure that you have the appropriate fire extinguisher at hand and that you know how to correctly discharge this equipment in an emergency.
 If you can have someone as a second pair of eyes to look for early signs of fire, particularly if you are working on a vehicle, in a production area or in a confined space.
 This person is known as a fire watch.
 Fire watch should be maintained for a period of up to 1 hour after the welding activity has finished.